BernardoOM/S4_BattleTank/README.md

 # S4_BattleTank
-An Open World Head-to-Head tank fight with a simple AI, terrain and advanced control system in UE4
+An Open World Head-to-Head tank fight with a simple AI, terrain and advanced control system in UE4.

+This is an example...